 Zoning and construction permits.
 Provides that in the case of a zoning proposal for property within close proximity to a county line, notice to the property owners in the adjacent county to a certain depth is required if the proposal: (1) references a specific parcel of real estate; and (2) is unrelated to the adoption, amendment, or repeal of the text or zone maps of a county zoning ordinance.
-Provides that the granting of secondary, additional or related permits under local planning and zoning laws are to be governed for at least three years by standards and regulations in effect at time of application for the permit, regardless of whether or not such change in the statutes, ordinance, or a statute, ordinance, or regulation that is based on the general police powers of the local unit of government.
+Provides that the granting of secondary, additional or related permits under local planning and zoning laws are to be governed for at least three years by standards and regulations in effect at time of application for the permit, regardless of whether or not such change in the statutes, ordinances, rules, development standards, or regulations are part of a zoning ordinance, subdivision control ordinance, or a statute, ordinance, or regulation that is based on the general police powers of the local unit of government.
 Requires a building inspector's finding that a building or structure does not comply with a building or fire safety law, or an order or interpretation of the fire prevention and building safety commission, to specifically identify the basis for the finding of noncompliance.
 Removes references to an expired statute.